EricLee8/CS489-ReinforcementLearning-Project/README.md

 ## Results

 The results are presented as follows.
 Note that due to the shortage of time and computing resource, some environment should have reached better results.
 For example, after 3M steps, Humanoid-v2 model can still improve its performance if we continue to train it.
 But time is not enough for me to do that, so I stopped it at the point of 3M steps.
+(Update: Now I trained humanoid for 10M steps and it got a better result!)

 ### Atari Games